apple/swift-distributed-tracing/README.md

 }
 ```

-Throwing can be handled using by either recording errors manually into a span by calling `span.recordError(error:)` or by wrapping a potentially throwing operation using the `withSpan(operation:context:body:)` function, which automatically records any thrown error and ends the span at the end of the body closure scope:
+Throwing can be handled by either recording errors manually into a span by calling `span.recordError(error:)`, or by wrapping a potentially throwing operation using the `withSpan(operation:context:body:)` function, which automatically records any thrown error and ends the span at the end of the body closure scope:

 ```swift
 func handleRequest(_ op: String, context: LoggingContext) -> String {